104 Best Things to Do in Seattle (The Ultimate List!)

 82. Center for Wooden Boats

 The Center for Wooden Boats is a “living museum” located off of Lake Union.
-You’re encouraged to get hands-on experience as you learn about wooden boats.
+Guests are encouraged to get hands-on experience as they learn about wooden boats.
 The center offers exhibits, sailing lessons, education, and rentals.

 83. Seward Park